jshwlkr/Family-Cookbook/desserts.md

 Pour over baked crust and return to the oven for 20 - 25 minutes at same temperature.
 Cool on rack.
 Cut into squares.
 Sprinkle with sifted powdered sugar.

+---

+**Oatmeal Pie**

+* 3/4 cup oatmeal
+* 1/2 cup coconut
+* 1/2 cup butter \(melted\)
+* 2 eggs
+* 3/4 cups sugar
+* 3/4 cup dark Karo syrup

+Pour into 8 inch crust.
+Bake at 350 degrees for 45 - 60 minutes.

+For a 9 inch crust use 3/4 cup butter and 1 cup sugar.

+---

 **Old Fashioned Sugar Cookies**